University Values and Non-Discrimination

 Communication and Publications

-Teammates, coaches, and all other college personnel shall refer to students, staff, and faculty by their preferred names and pronouns.
+Teammates, coaches, and all other University personnel shall refer to students, staff and faculty by their preferred names and pronouns.

-All university and athletic department representatives who are authorized to speak with the media should receive information about appropriate terminology, use of names and pronouns, and college and NCAA policies regarding the participation of transgender student-athletes on college sports teams.
+All University and athletic department representatives who are authorized to speak with the media should receive information about appropriate terminology, use of names and pronouns, and University and NCAA policies regarding the participation of transgender student-athletes on University sports teams.
 Protecting the privacy of transgender student-athletes must be a top priority.
 All medical information shall be kept confidential, in accordance with applicable state, local and federal privacy laws.

 Any requests for varsity intercollegiate sports information, publication, announcing and/or broadcasting (i.e., names and pronouns) should be made to the Augsburg Sports Information Office one week prior to the event.

-Students may change their preferred name using our Preferred Name Change Form (see: Preferred First Name Policy).
+Students may change their chosen first name using the Chosen Name Change Form (see: Chosen First Name Policy).
 Students may also enter their pronouns for use in rosters for Athletics, Residence Life, and classes within Records and Registration (see: Personal Pronouns Policy).
 Students who change their first name and/or pronouns after the start of the season should also contact Kelly Anderson Diercks, Associate Athletic Director.

-When traveling, student-athletes shall be assigned lodging accommodations based on their gender identity, with the recognition that any student-athlete who needs extra privacy should be accommodated whenever possible.
+When traveling, student-athletes shall be provided lodging accommodations based on their gender identity, with the recognition that any student-athlete who needs extra privacy should be accommodated whenever possible.

 Dress Codes and Uniforms